 There’s nothing more horrifying than having your family over for the holidays and your bathroom backs up, your sink clogs or there’s a busted pipe somewhere.
-With today’s Tips of the Toolbox, we have Penguin Air & Plumbing GM Jay Kline here to help us avoid plumbing problems and potential disasters.
+With today’s Tips of the Toolbox, we have Penguin Air, Plumbing & Electrical GM Jay Kline here to help us avoid plumbing problems and potential disasters.

 It could be something as simple as a little fixture called an angle stop.
 It can cause a lot of damage or prevent damage.

 The angle stop is a shut-off.
 There is one under all of the sinks in your house and under the toilet.
 The biggest thing is, if you ever have problems with your hoses, such as if they burst or leak, you can use the angle stop to shut those off.
 The angle stop shuts off the water supply going to the sinks, the toilet, etc.

 If you don’t know where the angle stops are at, you WILL have a disaster on your hands!
 But what if it’s not working?